tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 1. This document deprecates the use of RSA key exchange in TLS.

-2. It limits the use of Diffie Hellman key exchange over a finite field to avoid known vulnerabilities and improper security properties.
+2. It limits the use of Diffie Hellman key exchange over a finite field to avoid, to the extent possible, known vulnerabilities and improper security properties.

 3. It discourages the use of static elliptic curve Diffie Hellman cipher suites.